theseanything/civilservicelgbt.github.io/_events/20190206-lgbt-history-month-bristol.md

 There will be a bake sale at lunchtime (1-1:30pm) with all proceeds donated to an LGBT+ charity.

+Full list of sessions:

+- 11:00 to 11:15: Welcome and introductions
+- 11:15 to 12:00: Completing Stonewall’s Workplace Equality Index
+- 12:00 to 13:00: Being the parent of a trans child
+- 13:00 to 13:45: Networking lunch and charity bake sale
+- 13:45 to 14:30: Drop-in session
+- 14:30 to 15:00: Screening - Talking LGBT+ Bristol
+- 15:00 to 15:30: OutStories Bristol - Michael Dillon: Trans Pioneer

 The event is taking place at the government offices at 2 Rivergate, Temple Quay in Bristol between 11am and 3:30pm.
 Civil servants from all departments are welcome, but please contact [lgbt@ofsted.gov.uk](mailto:lgbt@ofsted.gov.uk) from your Civil Service email account to gain access if you do not work at 2 Rivergate and bring your government ID/building pass for reception.
 You are welcome to attend as many of the sessions throughout the day as you like.

 Our BiSpace meet up will also be taking place in Bristol at lunch time; register for [BiSpace on our website](https://www.civilservice.lgbt/event/2019-02-06-bispace-bristol/).